 Massachusetts universities are required to sponsor a health plan (with an outside, bid-initiated company) to provide full-time and three-quarter-time students an affordable option for health insurance if they are otherwise uncovered.
 Bridgewater’s student health insurance is provided by University Health Plans and is sponsored by Blue Cross Blue Shield, Blue Care Elect Preferred (PPO).
 The Plan provides coverage for illnesses and injuries that occur on and off campus and includes special cost-saving features to keep the coverage as affordable as possible.

-The premium for 2013-2014 is $1498 (policy is in effect from August 1, 2013 until July 31, 2014).
+For premium pricing, please see the link below.
+The policy is in effect from August 1 until July 31 each year.
 Students who have comprehensive health insurance can remove this fee from their bills by electronically waiving the insurance (see the description below) by the deadline of September 30 (for each fall semester) and by February 28 (for those who not enrolled in the fall).
 The waiver must be submitted each year.
 All international students must purchase the Bridgewater State University Health Insurance Plan.

 To access the Bridgewater State University Sponsored Student Health Insurance, visit http://www.universityhealthplans.com/intro/BridgewaterSC.html.
 Students who enroll in the school sponsored plan must confirm payment with Student Accounts.

 The waiver (proof of enrollment in one's own or one's parents' policy for the academic year), visit http://www.universityhealthplans.com/intro/BridgewaterSC.html